-Accommodation costs can typically range between $3,000 and $8,000 per year (indicative) depending on the area you choose to stay.
 If you opt to rent an apartment, you will have to additionally pay for utility bills like electricity, internet, water usage and also tenant’s insurance (in some areas of housing).
 In most cases, universities help the students in finding accommodation, both on-campus as well as off-campus.
 The accommodation cost in the US varies by region and lies somewhere between $6,000 and $14,000 per year.

 3. Cost of your student visa

-In order to study in the US, the first step is to secure a valid student visa and that comes with its own costs (approx. US$ 160 as an application fee).
-Feel free to consult your IDP counsellor for latest updates and information on the visa application process and related cost here.
+To study in the US, the first step is to secure a valid student visa and that comes with its own costs (approx. US$ 160 as an application fee).
+Feel free to consult your IDP counsellor for latest updates and information on the visa application process and related costs.

 4. Living expenses

-You need to keep a little money aside for your grocery shopping, social activities and emergency situations.
-When living in a foreign country as a student, it is better to keep a track of your expenditures so that you do not over spend.
+You need to keep a little money aside for your grocery shopping, social activities and emergencies.
+When living in a foreign country as a student, it is better to keep track of your expenditures so that you do not overspend.
 Considering various expenses and living costs, a single student budget in the US comes between US$ 10,000 and US$ 25,000 per academic year (indicative) depending on the city they choose to live.
 You should also consider these common expenses when creating your budget:

 5. Keep safe.
 Consider health support and insurance

-Certain institutions may not offer any insurance, and hence you will have to arrange for a private medical insurance (your IDP counsellor will guide you with the same).
+Certain institutions may not offer any insurance, and hence you will have to arrange for private medical insurance (your IDP counsellor will guide you with the same).
 Extensive health and support services are readily available for all Indian students in the US.
 As per the American College Health Association, the average cost of a student health insurance plan ranges between USD 1,500-2,500 for a year.

 6. Transportation.
 Know how much it will cost to move around